james94/Colon-Cancer-Consultation/docs/BuildingRasaAssistantDocker.md

-# Building a RASA Assistant in Docker
+# Notes on Building a RASA Assistant in Docker

 ~~~bash
 conda create -n rasa-310_rasa-sdk-311 python=3.7